-The Department of Sociology and Social Work sponsors two organizations that are devoted to the interests and development of students who are pursuing a major or a minor in sociology.
+Two organizations are devoted to the interests and development of students who are pursuing a major or a minor in sociology.
 The Sociology Club and the Alpha Kappa Delta Honor Society present opportunities to interact with faculty and other students and to participate in academic seminars and conferences.